NBA Win Totals Betting Odds

 The Thunder has one really good player, and a couple of half-decent ones.
 While PG Shai Gilgeous-Alexander has a bright future, and C Mike Muscala and PF Derrick Favors are decent, you can’t win much with that.
 They will be one of the worst teams in the NBA.

-Speaking of teams who have no foundation for a successful season, enter the Orlando Magic, who are starting a rebuilding process.
+Speaking of teams who have no foundation for a successful season, consider the Orlando Magic, who are starting a rebuilding process.
 The number is low, but the talent is scarce.

 It will all depend on what happens with PG Ben Simmons, who is out indefinitely because of an off-court drama.
 With him, the total is achievable.
 Without him, the Sixers depend on C Joel Embiid and his availability, which is not good, because he misses too many games due to injuries.